parsiya/parsiya.net/content/post/2020/2020-04-05-int-golang-spotthebug/index.markdown

 > int is a signed integer type that is at least 32 bits in size.
 It is a
 > distinct type, however, and not an alias for, say, int32.

 This does not give us much information.
-I think the docs could be a lot more clearer than `at least 32 bits in size` and `not an alias`.
+I think the docs could be clearer than `at least 32 bits in size` and `not an alias`.
 We can get our answer in [A Tour of Go - Basic Types][tour-of-go-11].

 > The int, uint, and uintptr types are usually 32 bits wide on 32-bit systems
 > and 64 bits wide on 64-bit systems.